craigfisk/priceandposition/content/posts/blogginginhugo.md

 {{- end -}}
 ```

-This inserts the TOC _shortcode_ (in double squiggle brackets) in a new section as
+The TOC _shortcode_ (in double squiggle brackets) has been inserted in a new section as

 ```html
 <section class="entry-content">